apache/openwhisk-deploy-kube/docs/minikube.md

 # Setting Up Minikube for OpenWhisk

-First, download and install Minikube following these [instructions](https://github.com/kubernetes/minikube).

-## Setup MacOS for local minikube
-We recommend using the same versions we use in Travis, using asdf makes it very easy to select the version of minikube and kubectl
+New versions of Minikube and Kubernetes are released fairly frequently.
+Over time, you will probably end up needing to have multiple versions installed on your development machine.
+We recommend using the asdf package manager to make it very easy to switch between versions and manage installation.

-### Install asdf
+## Install and configure asdf

+### MacOS
 ```
 brew install asdf
 ```
-### Setup asdf in terminal

 Edit your `~/.profile` or equivalent
 ```
 [ -s "/usr/local/opt/asdf/asdf.sh" ] && . /usr/local/opt/asdf/asdf.sh
 ```

+### Other Platforms

+Follow the asdf installation instructions at https://github.com/asdf-vm/asdf

-### Add minikune and kubectl plugins
+## Add minikube and kubectl plugins
 ```
 asdf plugin-add kubectl
 asdf plugin-add minikube
 ```

-### Install asdf plugin minikube@0.25.2 and kubectl@1.9.0
+## Install minikube and kubectl using asdf.
+We recommend starting with versions of minikube and kubectl that match what we test in TravisCI.
+After you have experience with OpenWhisk on Minikube, feel free to experiment with additional versions.

 ```
 asdf install kubectl 1.9.0
 asdf global kubectl 1.9.0